OfficeDev/office-js-docs/README.md

 ![A web page wtih embedded Visio diagram in an iframe followed by JavaScript code](/images/visio-embedded-diagram.jpg)

 ## Give us your feedback
-Your feedback is important to us.
-* To let us know about any questions or issues you find in the docs, [submit an issue](https://github.com/OfficeDev/office-js-docs/issues) in this repository.
-Make sure you state the version+build number of the client you are using, and provide steps to reproduce the issue, console output, and error messages, as appropriate.
-* We also encourage you to fork, make the fix, and do a pull request of your proposed changes.
-For details, see [Contribute to this documentation](Contributing.md).
-* To let us know about your programming experience, what you would like to see in future versions, code samples, and so on, enter your suggestions and ideas at [Office Developer Platform UserVoice](https://officespdev.uservoice.com/).

-The following table describes the Visio JavaScript APIs that are planned as part of the first release.
+The following links describe a subset of the Visio JavaScript APIs that are being planned as part of the first release.
 Please review and provide your feedback.
-One of the best ways of providing your input is by opening a new issue in GitHub using the feedback links in the table.
+One of the best ways of providing your input is by opening new issue in GitHub using the links available below.

+   **Note:** The following features are still in a design and review phase, and hence not yet available as part of the product.
+The final design is subject to change.
+Once the feature is made available, the final specification will be published as part of the master repository.

 |Object| What is new| Description|Feedback|
 |:----|:----|:----|:----|